Connection Configuration for MongoDB

 For more information on authentication methods, please refer to the official documentation - Authentication.

-passwordNoEnter your password for authentication.
+(computer) passwordNoPlease enter the password for authentication.

-Authentication DatabaseNoEnter the authentication database (authSource).
-If not specified, it will be.admin
+Authentication databaseNoPlease enter the authentication database (authSource).
+If not specified, it will be admin.

 MongoDB authentication settings

-About Read Refer
+About Read Preferences

-primary(Default) Routes all read operations to the primary node of the current replica set.
+primary(default) Routes all read operations to the primary node of the current replica set.

 primaryPreferredRoute all read operations to the primary node.
-If the primary is unavailable, such as during an automatic failover, read requests are routed to the secondary node instead.
+If the primary is unavailable, such as during automatic failover, read requests are routed to the secondary node instead.

-secondaryRoute all read operations to one of the secondary nodes.
+secondaryRoutes all read operations to one of the secondary nodes.

-secondaryPreferredRoute all read operations to one of the available secondary nodes.
-If the secondary is unavailable, it is routed to the primary instead.
+secondaryPreferredRoutes all read operations to one of the available secondary nodes.
+If the secondary is not available, it is routed to the primary instead.

 Was this article helpful?